BlueMetal/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 * dynocard_telemetry
 * dynocard_web

-IoT Edge is an Optional Component, which lets user to choose whether user wants to deploy IoTEdge device in Cloud Based environment or user wants to deploy on premises network.
-When user wants to deploy IoTEdge in Virtual Machine, ARM Template will configure all required parameters.
-If user wants to deploy IoT Edge as on premises System, then user might require running some manual Configuration.
+In this solution, the IoT Edge VM is an Optional Component, which lets users  choose whether they want to deploy the IoT Edge device in a Cloud Based environment or  deploy it on premise.
+When deployed  in a Virtual Machine, ARM Template will configure all the required parameters.
+If deployed on premise, it might require running some additional manual configurations.

 Here is a description of the 9 modules